Code-dot-mil/code.mil/implementation-guide.md

 attached to it.
 Works generated solely by Government employees in the course of their duties do not have any copyright attached to them.
 Works produced with non-Government persons or organizations may have copyright attached.
-If there is uncertainty about the copyright status of a project you SHOULD consult your agency's legal department to determine the legal state of the project and determine which license to use.
+If there is uncertainty about the copyright status of a project you should consult your agency's legal department to determine the legal state of the project and determine which license to use.